"Build your confidence before you speak, girlfriend!" I warned quietly.

 4. Will a microphone be provided – if so what type?

-There is something about a microphone that scares a “young” public speaker.
+There is something about a speaking into a microphone that scares a “young” public speaker.
 I get this.

 A cordless mic is another story.